 A stable chromosome structure requires, i) kinetochores attached to opposite poles of the cells and ii) at least one crossover to create tension across a proportion of sister cohesion (Lane and Kauppi 2019).
+Genetic variants will be selected in a manner to optimize the process of bi-orientation and prevent SAC from delaying cell cycle or triggering apoptosis.
+Multiple lines of evidence indicate that the effectiveness of SAC in spermatogenesis is greater compared to oogenesis (Lane and Kauppi 2019), Subrahman) -- which are connected to conserved features of gametogenesis; centrosome spindle (So et al. (2019), J. Dumont and Desai (2012)) and cell volume (Kyogoku and Kitajima 2017).

+The stronger stringency of the SAC in spermatogenesis will be more effective at removing genetic variants which – trigger the sac / interfere with bi-orientation -- compared to females.
+This dynamic can give rise / produce sex-specific patterns. –result in sexual antagonism – which is resolved with sex-specific

 This model nominates conserved differences in in the context of meiosis between males and females as the primary source of distinct evolutionary trajectories in genome wide recombination rates.

-Conservation in sexual dimorphism in between cell variation in crossover number
+Conservation in sexual dimorphism in between cell variation in crossover number (cite Lenzi et al)

+< what’s the specific contribution? how do results expand existing knowledge?
+Greater mean would have greater variance >

+The evolution of mean MLH1 per cell – could predict a larger variance (because math) – we do not observe this prediction (in MSM and PWD). < instead, the degree of variance is consistently sexually dimorphic – increased variance in crossovers, and precurors/other proteins in pathway>.

+**Other sources have found similar results – but this paper extends existing knowledge ….
+Shows that the female bias for variation in crossover number is maintained – when male – also has rapid male-specific evolution of gwRR. (which might expect variance to increase with a greater number of foci) >

+Regardless of whether these hypotheses are true, our results further support the results of females having greater variation in the number of crossovers across cells in mice and humans (Lynn et al. 2002, Gruhn et al. (2013)).
+This feature of heterochiasmy supports evolutionary theories predicting distinct reproductive strategies between females (diversifying offspring) and males (maintain successful haplotypes) (Trivers and others 2002).

 In the spindle based selection model, the less efficient SAC in oocytes leads to relaxed selection on the metaphase I chromosome structure.
 This will result in increased variance in chromosome structure and crossover number per cell, not just across strains, but across cells within individuals.
 Oocytes at metaphase I, have an acentriolar spindle comprised of diffuse network of microtubules with multiple microtubule organizing centers (Schuh and Ellenberg 2007).
 Centrosomes spindles are in spermatogensis and mature sperm cells delivers centrioles (most mammals) or centrosome material (rodents and rabbits) to the egg during fertilization (Manandhar, Schatten, and Sutovsky (2005)).
 This is another way the spindle based selection model is linked to conserved sex differences in gametogenesis (Ross and Normark 2015).

 Conservation in sex-specific recombination landscape

+*** < no mention of models > we used the placement of single crossovers – as a proxy for sex differences in the general/normalized placement of crossovers – and found that males have stronger telomere bias.
+(Our results extend previous data (sardel) – many reports of sex differences in broad scale landscape – however many / most comparisons are across large evolutionary distances – these results – show/demonstrate that this pattern is maintained across short evolutionary distances – and even with rapid evolution in the gwRR.
+We think this re-enforces the connection of this pattern to conserved/basics features of gametogenesis. (short chrm dataset)